 Find a reliable and trustworthy transport company.

-We’ve talked about this in previous posts, and you can check them out here and here.
-But understand that the vetting process of finding a shipping firm to move your motorcycle is absolutely critical to a positive outcome.
+Understand that the vetting process of finding a shipping firm to move your motorcycle is absolutely critical to a positive outcome.
 So take your time and do thorough due diligence.

 - Contacting three to five different companies to compare rates and service.